SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

 ----------

-.. py:function:: readIdentities(personID, options)
+.. py:function:: createIdentity(personID, identityID, identity, options)
     :noindex:

-    Get all the identities of one person.

-    **Authorization**: :todo:`To be defined`

-    :param str personID: The ID of the person.
-    :param dict options: the processing options.
-Supported options are ``transactionID``.
-    :return: a status indicating success or error, and in case of success a list of identities.

-.. py:function:: insertIdentity(personID, identity, options)
-    :noindex:

-    Insert a new identity in a person and generate the identity ID.
+    Create a new identity in a person.
+If no identityID is provided, a new one is generated.
+If identityID is provided, it is checked for uniqueness and used for the identity if unique.

-    **Authorization**: :todo:`To be defined`

-    :param str personID: The ID of the person.
-    :param identity: The new identity data.
-    :param dict options: the processing options.
-Supported options are ``transactionID``.
-    :return: a status indicating success or error, and in case of success the ID allocated to the identity.

-.. py:function:: insertIdentityWithId(personID, identityID, identity, options)
-    :noindex:

-    Insert a new identity in a person and use the provided identity ID.
-An error is returned if this ID is already used for another identity.
+    An error is returned if the provided identityID is not unique.

     **Authorization**: :todo:`To be defined`